Do you suffer from chronic knee or hip pain?

-This advanced robotic-arm assisted technology offers a new level of precision—for you that can mean restored mobility and a return to your active lifestyle.
-The MAKO® procedure is now available at Cheyenne Regional Medical Center.
-Call (307) 633-7744 or request an appointment.
+This advanced robotic-arm assisted technology offers a new level of precision, which can mean restored mobility and a return to your active lifestyle.

-Potential benefits of the MAKO® procedure may include:
+Potential benefits of a MAKO® hip or knee procedure may include:

 • Rapid recovery and quicker return to an active lifestyle